bernardocarvalho/MARTe2-demos-padova/README.md

 Respository containing all the demos for MARTe2 Training Session
 ## Setting up environment
-In this tutorial we assume a clean CentOS 7 installation (https://www.centos.org/download/).
+In this tutorial it is assumed that a clean CentOS 7 installation is being used (https://www.centos.org/download/).

 ### Download all the needed software
 Open a terminal, install epel repository and update the distribution: